Understanding IRS Letter 1058 or LT11—Final Notice of Intent to Levy

 Before you can decide the best way to handle your tax bill, you need to know your own numbers.
 Thankfully, even when you receive a final notice of your tax liability via Letter 1058, you have thirty days to crunch the numbers, consult a tax pro, gather information, and still respond to the IRS about your next steps in resolving your back taxes.

 Timely bookkeeping is critically important for running a small business and staying current with the IRS.
-Bench can help you sort through your older records with our retro accounting program and work with you to help your books stay up to date so you can avoid late tax payments and subsequent penalties in the future.
+Bench can help you sort through your older records with our catch up bookkeeping service and work with you to help your books stay up to date so you can avoid late tax payments and subsequent penalties in the future.
 We learn your business quickly, so we can manage your bookkeeping with minimal input from you.

 Learn more about how Bench works.